Ileha/ZenAutofac/README.md

 ## 📚 Documentation

-> ℹ️ **Info**: All instances resolved from subcontainers have to implement `IDisposable` interface.
+> ℹ️ **Info**: All instances resolved from subcontainers have to implement `IDisposer` interface.
 This needed to limit subcontainers lifetime.
 When instance is disposed, it's subcontainer will be disposed too.
-Instance's `Dispose` method will be called patched via [Harmony](https://github.com/pardeike/Harmony) library, more information [here](#harmonypatch-related).
+This is acheaved via `IDisposer` interface.
+More information [here](#disposer-related)

 ### Creating Subcontainers

 Create isolated subcontainers for instance.
 Based on Autofac's lifetime scope.
 Scope will inherit all dependencies from parent scope(s).
 In the same time scope could have own dependencies, that will be available only in this scope.
-See [Quick Start](#-quick-start) for code sample.
+See [Quick Start](#quick-start) for code sample.
 When `FromSubScope()` called it supposed to create new nested `ILifetimeScope` register required type and all it dependencies and resolve that type form created subcontainer.
-In other words target type have to be registered in subcontainer installer and implements `IDisposable`
+In other words target type have to be registered in subcontainer installer and implements `IDisposer`

 ### Overall structure